As I hit publish for this post, San Diego is nothing but a memory...

 We came here 6 years ago, shortly after getting married, young and hopeful for a good new life.
-Along the years we have made great memories here, grown a lot individually and as a couple, but also dealt with A LOT of unnecessary nonsense.
+Over the years we have made great memories here, grown a lot individually and as a couple, but also dealt with A LOT of unnecessary nonsense.

 We are people who usually keep to ourselves and like to mind our business.
-We try to be respectful of everyone and stay out of people’ way.
+We try to be respectful of everyone and stay out of people’s way.
 But the more you do that, the more people in San Diego will try to overstep your boundaries.

 We came here from New York State and on many occasions kept hearing about the “NY attitude”, but let me tell you, there’s a lot of attitude here as well.
 We call it the “San Diego attitude” as it seems people here feel like they are entitled to anything and everything.
 Don’t get me wrong, there are very nice people here, just like in any other city but boy, it’s hard to find them sometimes.